 RECOMMENDED READ: Amsterdam Canal Houses

 Dutch Classicism is a strict and formal style in art and architecture.
 It became popular after 1625 and replaced the somewhat ‘loose’ Dutch Renaissance.
-The small group of rich merchants who ruled Amsterdam and the world, were very class-conscious and rather posh.
+The small group of rich merchants who ruled Amsterdam and the world were very class-conscious and rather posh.
 They felt this new formal style suited their elitist lifestyle on the grand Amsterdam canals.

-In Dutch classicism, less ornaments were used.
+In Dutch classicism, fewer ornaments were used.
 There was a preference for natural sandstone.
 Pillars were a common decorative feature on the facades of Amsterdam canal houses.
 Another famous example of Amsterdam Dutch classicism is the former Town Hall, now Royal Palace on Dam Square, built by Jacob van Campen.